tnt0216/Interview/Masters_Code/README.md

   - Original Dimenions 170°C rheology dataset = 57 (19 datapoints collected x3 for storage, loss, viscosity)

 **High-Res Rheology - high_res_rheology_main**
 - We investigated the impact of high-frequency data on our results to determine if it was worthwhile to perform larger frequency sweeps.
-We determined that it was not worthwhile to pursue, however, the code and high-res dataset has been included and can be ran through the "high_res_rheology_main" using the "High Precision 2055-2060 Series 170C.xlsx" dataset.
+We determined that it was not worthwhile to pursue, however, the code and high-res dataset has been included and can be run through the "high_res_rheology_main" using the "High Precision 2055-2060 Series 170C.xlsx" dataset.
   -  Original Dimenions high-res 170°C rheology dataset = 150 (50 datapoints collected x3 for storage, loss, viscosity)

 *In addition to these rheology datasets I have included Excel files within the Rheology folder that were used to create truncation graphs, and Ed's histograms (experimental approach to assessing similarity).
-To run these Excel files you will need to run the mains located in the Additional Graphs folder*
+To run these Excel files, you will need to run the mains located in the Additional Graphs folder*

   **Tensile - tensile_dataset_main**
 - Four temperature tensile datasets were collected for analysis, which were 24°C, 40°C, 50°C, and 70°C, respectively.
 These datasets had to be adjusted in preprocessing so that they did not contain negative values, each test contained the same number of sampled datapoints/dimensions, and each of the datapoints being compared to each other corresponded to the same strain value, the first dimension/first value in each test was set to zero and following datapoints were shifted accordingly.
-  - Original Dimensions of 24°C, 40°C, 50°C, 70°C tensile dataset is dependent on how many interpolated points are chosen.
+  - The Original Dimensions of the 24°C, 40°C, 50°C, and 70°C tensile datasets are dependent on how many interpolated points are chosen.

 Mains: This folder contains the main functions/main scripts.